charmplusplus/charm4py/docs/install.rst

 To build the latest *stable* release, do::

-  $ pip3 install [--mpi] charm4py --no-binary charm4py
+  $ pip3 install [--install-option="--mpi"] charm4py --no-binary charm4py

 Or download the source distribution from PyPI, uncompress and run ``python3 setup.py install [--mpi]``.